 Once you understand your hair’s structure, it’s important to be aware of how hair grows.

-The hair growth cycle is composed of three main cycles, anagen, telogen and catagen.
+The hair growth cycle is made up of three main cycles: anagen, telogen and catagen.

-Anagen: the active phase of the growth cycle where a new hair is pushed out or shed.
+Anagen: the active phase of the growth cycle where a new hair is shed.
 A hair can live in this phase from as little as two years to as much as six years or more.

 Telogen: the resting phase of the hair growth cycle where the hair’s follicle is completely at rest.

 Catagen: a transitional stage of hair growth lasting a few weeks.
 It occurs at the end of the anagen phase.
 A small percentage of hair all over your head is always in this phase.